makerdao/mips/MIP77/MIP77.md

 Beyond this, Recognized Delegates may take on additional roles and responsibilities as they see fit.
 Examples might include:
 - Authoring Governance proposals.
 - Evaluating Proposals in the pre-polling stage on the MakerDAO forum.
-- Participating in calls and discussions centred on issues related to mMakerDAO.
+- Participating in calls and discussions centred on issues related to MakerDAO.

-Future MIPs that build upon the Recognized Delegate framework may require that Recognized Delegates take on additional roles and responsibilities - but these two responsibilities should remain intact.
+Future MIPs that build upon the Recognized Delegate framework may require that Recognized Delegates take on additional roles and responsibilities --- but these two responsibilities should remain intact.

 ### MIP77c5: Recognized Delegate Metrics